Cyberknife treatment makes it possible to treat cancer patients without making incisions. It is the next big thing in the field of cancer treatment.

 Cyberknife treatment has unmatched accuracy when to pinpointing the exact location of the tumor– a feature which most of the radiosurgery systems for cancer treatment lack. tumors may move with bodily functions, and this makes it difficult to prevent side effects, in case of traditional cancer treatments.

-Cyberknife treatment “tags” the tumor with high dose radiation from the nearest angle.
+Cyberknife treatment “tags” the tumor with high-dose radiation from the nearest angle.
 The movement of the beams follows the movement of the tagged tumor, thus treating cancer in the most accurate way.

 What happens during the procedure?

-After thorough evaluation of the tumor, the medical team places gold markers near the tumor to identify the exact location.
+After a thorough evaluation of the tumor, the medical team places gold markers near the tumor to identify the exact location.
 Next, a series of imaging tests are done to know the exact size and shape and accordingly a treatment plan is developed.
 The objective of this plan if to figure out the dose of radiation, the place where the radiation should be targeted and the areas that must be avoided to avoid radiation spread.

 The patient is placed comfortably on a treatment table and the cyberknife robots move around the body of the patient to deliver radiation.
 The highly-efficient imaging system constantly tracks the location of the tumor, thus enabling the system to make any correction with respect to the radiation applied.